 Dermabrasion is a process in which a thick material is used to scrape a certain part of the skin until it reaches the dermis.
-According to Kerry Benjamin, beautician and founder of StackedSkinCare, professional exfoliation (dermaplaning, microdermabrasion and peels), steam and extractions can work wonders on non-inflammatory acne scars and prevent more severe acne.
-If acne tends to lean on the severe side (such as cystic acne), the expert recommends consulting a beautician every two weeks for professional extractions and exfoliation until the inflammation has subsided.
+According to Kerry Benjamin, beautician and founder of StackedSkinCare, professional exfoliation such as dermaplaning, microdermabrasion and peels, steam and extractions can work wonders on non-inflammatory acne scars and prevent more severe acne.
+If acne tends to lean on the severe side (such as cystic acne), it is recommended to consult a beautician every two weeks for professional extractions and exfoliation until the inflammation has subsided.
 Once your acne is a little more controlled, or if you have minimal acne, you can space out your treatments monthly and continue with an at-home regimen.

 Chemical peels are great for fine lines, dryness, and are safe for many skin types, but they are particularly adept at minimizing acne scars.
 They are exfoliating treatments that use natural acids in different concentrations to remove the top layer of dead skin cells.
 Depending on your skin condition and type, your esthetician will select the right peel (superficial, medium, or deep) for you and avoid using acids that are risky (i.e., too strong) for your skin tone.
 Although facials can be beneficial for all skin types, experts recommend that there are some exceptions.Patients with rosacea, severe acne and very sensitive skin should avoid abrasive physical exfoliation such as microdermabrasion and HydraFacial.